trutoo/event-bus/README.md

 ## Usage

 Simple event bus registration with communication between a standard web component and a React component, as the event bus is framework agnostic.
 In addition a basic [JSON schema draft-04](https://tools.ietf.org/html/draft-zyp-json-schema-04) is used to restrict communication to a single boolean.
+Below outlines the basic usage, but can be can also be seen under [`/examples`](./tree/master/src).

 `JSON Schema`